-Experimental Protocol: Most participants (N=17) arrived at the laboratory 1.5 to 2 hours after habitual wake time, while a minority (N=3) were admitted to the lab 1.5 to 2 hours before habitual bedtime.
-The study is meant to assess the time-of-day effect in the future.
-All results presented here consider time-of-day difference (see statistics) and all statistical output remains the same if we only include the data of the morning participants (data not shown).
+Most participants (N = 17) arrived at the laboratory 1.5-2 h after habitual wake time, whilst a minority (N = three) were admitted to the laboratory 1.5-2 h before habitual bedtime.
+The study will investigate the effect time-of-day (morning versus evening) has on light exposure on brain functions and behaviour in the future.
+For this paper, all results presented are controlled for time-of-day differences.

-Participants were first exposed for 5 minutes to a bright white light (1000 lux) and were then maintained in dim light (<10 lux) for 45 minutes to standardise participant light history before the fMRI session (Fig.1A).
+Participants were first exposed for 5 min to a bright white light (1000 lux) and were then maintained in dim light (<10 lux) for 45 min to standardise participant light history before the fMRI session (Figure 1a).
 During this period participants were given instructions about the fMRI cognitive tasks and completed practice tasks.
-The fMRI session consisted of participants completing an executive task (25-min), an attentional task (15-min) and an emotional task (20-min) (Fig.1B, C).
-The executive task was always done first and then the order of the following two tasks was counterbalanced.
-Only the latter two tasks are discussed in the present paper as they consisted of streams of events, putatively triggering TEPRs (rather than blocks as in the executive task).
+The fMRI session consisted of participants completing an executive task (25 min), an attentional task (15 min), and an emotional task (20 min) (Figure 1b,c).
+Participants always completed the executive task first and then the order of the following two tasks was pseudorandomised.
+Only the emotional and the attentional tasks are discussed in the present paper as they consisted of a stream of events, where each sound potential triggers a TEPR.